 This error code displays SYSTEM_THREAD_EXCEPTION_NOT_HANDLED error and it states CorsairVBusDriver.sys failed.
 In case you are also experiencing a similar error code, here we offer you different fixes that might help you.

 To fix CorsairVBusDriver.sys Blue Screen error, follow the methods given below:

 As mentioned before, this error code is reported after updating Windows 10.
-So the first thing we recommend is to uninstall such buggy Windows update.
+So the first thing we recommend is to uninstall such a buggy Windows updates.
 Here is the tutorial to do so:

-- Press Windows icon key + I shortcut key to open Settings.
+- Press the Windows icon key + I shortcut key to open Settings.

 - Go to Update & security > Windows Update.

 - Scroll down and click on View update history.

 - Now hit the Uninstall Updates.

 - Right-click on the latest update and hit Uninstall.